 How much has your holiday cost you and does your cancellation cover limits match that cost?
 Do you live with a pre-existing medical condition and would you be covered if you needed emergency medical treatment abroad?

 Having to cancel your holiday or needing medical treatment while you’re away are the two most common reasons people claim on their travel insurance.

-If you’re after a high level of cover, you might like our Comprehensive Travel Insurance policy, for extra peace of mind.
+If you’re after a high level of cover, you might like our Signature Travel Insurance policy, for extra peace of mind.
 But if you’re only after standard cover, our Basic Travel Insurance may be the perfect fit for you.
-For extra confidence while you’re away, you can choose from our optional extras, like Terrorism Cancellation Cover or Cruise Plus cover, to tailor your policy to your personal needs.
+Plus, you can find out more about travel insurance if you have medical conditions here.

 Always check the limits of the travel insurance policy to be sure it covers what you need it to.